uadmin/uadmin/docs/api.rst

     func main(){
         // Some codes contained in this part

-        // Initialized the TODO model in the todo variable todo := models.TODO{}
+        // Initialized the Todo model in the todo variable todo := models.Todo{}

         // Initialized the Friend model in the todo variable friend := models.Friend{}